sofa-framework/doc/components/rendering3d/oglsceneframe.md

 <!-- generate_doc -->
 # OglSceneFrame

-Display a frame at the corner of the scene view
+Display a frame at the corner of the scene view.

 __Target__: Sofa.GL.Component.Rendering3D